mkhan9047/mkhan9047/README.md

 </div>

-<div align="center">I'm Mujahid Khan, a lead software engineer 👨‍💻 currently working as Chief Executive Officer 🚀 at OLL.E</div>
+<div align="center">I'm Mujahid Khan, a lead software engineer 👨‍💻 currently working as CEO & CTO 🚀 at OLL.E</div>

 <br/>

-🔭 I’m currently working on the OLL.E SaaS platform
+🔭 I’m currently working on the OLL.E platform to revolutionize waiting problem of human being

-🌱 I’m currently learning Deep Learning and NLP (Natural Language Processing)
+🌱 I’m currently deep diving into Deep Learning and NLP (Natural Language Processing)

 ❓ Ask me about anything related to Reactive Programming and related technologies